tobeva/tobeva.com/content/blog/news/2020-04-10-first-post/index.md

 This strangeness is starkly evident when I look out my window and see a beautiful spring day.
 It looks like not a blade of grass is out of place.
-Everything looks fine until I turn on the news or remember I abruptly lost my job a few days ago after three years with a tech startup.
-We were working on maps for self-driving cars, an idea which seems like a distant fantasy at the moment.
+Everything looks fine until I turn on the news or see my kids are home when should be at school.
+The country is in a rough spot, so what do we do now?

-So what do we do now?
 First we should tally up our collective resources.

 {{< imgproc starlink Resize "512x">}}
 SpaceX's StartLink system might have as many as 42,000 satellites.